Excel ISTEXT Function: Syntax and Argument

 Returns a Boolean value (TRUE or FALSE).
 TRUE if the value is a text, FALSE otherwise.

-1. Use of ISTEXT Function
+Method 1 – Use the ISTEXT Function

 Steps:

-• Secondly, you should use the formula given below in the C5 cell.
+- Use the formula given below in the C5 cell.

 =ISTEXT(B5)

-• After that, you have to drag the Fill Handle icon to AutoFill the corresponding data in the rest of the cells C6:C9.
+- Drag the Fill Handle icon to AutoFill the corresponding data in the rest of the cells C6:C9.
 Or you can double-click on the Fill Handle icon.

 As a result, you will get the following output.

-2. Checking whether an Answer Is Valid or Not
+Method 2 – Check whether an Answer Is Valid or Not

-Now, look at the data set below.
+Now, look at the dataset below.
 Here, we have five questions in a column and empty spaces left for the answers.

 Furthermore, we have kept an additional column called Validity Check.
 Each time you enter the answer to a question, it will show whether the answer is valid or invalid.